SOCOMD/Zeus-Includes/README.md

 This repo houses the up-to-date Zeus includes for SOCOMD and how to create your mission with the includes.

-## How to make an operation with these files
+## How to make an operation
 ### Step one: Create your mission
 Make your mission in game.
 Set up your objectives, place the friendly units and enemy.
-Ensure that you download the correct composition for the latest Arsenal boxes as well.
+Ensure that you download the correct composition [HERE](https://steamcommunity.com/sharedfiles/filedetails/?id=3187822630) for the latest Arsenal boxes as well.
 Save the mission once you have done all of this.

 ### Step Two: Includes